Seven Soldiers: Plot summary

 In the first issue of this story (which was part of a two-issue framework for the project), the Vigilante gathers together a new Spider (called "I, Spyder" and apparently the son of the original), Gimmix (the estranged daughter of Merry, the Girl of a Thousand Gimmicks), a new Boy Blue, Dyno-Mite Dan (owner of two "working fakes" imitations of the explosive rings of T.N.T. and Dan the Dyna-Mite), and the Whip (granddaughter of the Golden Age Whip).
 The team sets out to battle the Buffalo Spider (later on, the Sheeda are betrayed by Spyder in Seven Soldiers of Victory #1 in another nod to the original), only to be killed during an event known as the Harrowing.

 The seven miniseries follow seven other characters with indirect connections to the first group, each with their own art styles, genres, and character arcs.
 A central part of Morrison's idea for the current series is that, although the seven characters in question are each a part of the same struggle, they never actually meet (although there are references to each other in the various titles).
 Thus, the team is actually not a team.

 An explanation for this is presented in Manhattan Guardian and Zatanna.
 In the first, a man named Ed Starsgard (Baby Brain) tells Guardian that the Sheeda have been attacking humanity in periodic waves, taking everything of value (physical and mental) and leaving behind just enough for the survivors to rebuild for next time.
 It is prophesied that the Sheeda will eventually be stopped by seven soldiers, so they target teams of seven, including the Ultramarine Corps and the Justice League of America (JLA: Classified #1–3).
 However, because the Seven Soldiers have never met, they stand a chance of doing the job.

 In Zatanna, a ghost remarks that there are too many coincidences in the story and it feels like there is a "mystery string tying it all together".
 It eventually emerges that the Seven Unknown Men of Slaughter Swamp are driving the Seven Soldiers to stop the Sheeda.

-In an interview, Grant remarked that this series of stories (which he calls a "megaseries", also known as a metaseries), takes place after Infinite Crisis.
-Dan DiDio has stated that, after careful consultation with Morrison, the series is now considered to take place a week before Infinite Crisis.
+In an interview, Morrison remarked that this series of stories (which he calls a "megaseries", also known as a metaseries), takes place after Infinite Crisis.
+After careful consultation with Morrison, Dan DiDio decided that the series instead takes place a week before the events of Infinite Crisis.

 The comic Seven Soldiers of Victory #1 was originally scheduled for release on April 1, 2006, but was delayed and eventually released on October 25.